Kodular/Documentation/docs/components/storage/fusiontables-control.md

     |values|`text`|

-Inserts a row into the specified fusion table.
+_Inserts a row into the specified fusion table.
 The tableId field is the id of thefusion table.
 The columns is a comma-separated list of the columns to insert values into.
-The values field specifies what values to insert into each column.
+The values field specifies what values to insert into each column._

 ### SendQuery

 [[Method('Fusiontables Control', 'SendQuery', false)]]

-Send the query to the Fusiontables server.
+_Send the query to the Fusiontables server._

 ## Properties

 ### API Key

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Fusiontables Control', 'API Key')]]